 Produced by Harold Lilly, Jim Jonsin and Bigg D

-Selecting the first single can sometimes be tricky, especially when it’s for a comeback album.
+Selecting the first single can sometimes be tricky, especially for a comeback album.
 Fortunately for Foxx, “Unpredictable” featuring Ludacris was the right move.
 The title track, co-produced by Jim Jonsin and Bigg D, was released on October 18, 2005.
 The sample from New Birth’s 1973 song “Wild Flower,” heard in the intro, laid the foundation for how the song would turn out.

 Acclaimed songwriter Harold Lilly — who had placements with Brandy, Monica, Toni Braxton and more — remembers the first time he heard the instrumental.
 “I got the track from [the executive producer] Breyon Prescott.
 He said, ‘Harold.
 If you nail this, it will be the first single,'” Harold tells Rated R&B. “The intro on the track felt like one of those intros to a blaxploitation movie.
 When the beat dropped, it just felt like I already heard the song before.
 It wrote itself, to be honest, and the rest is history.”

 Lilly didn’t feel any pressure when penning the song for Foxx; instead, he felt motivated.
 “He’s our Sammy Davis Jr. — just a full entertainer,” he describes.
 “Everybody knew how talented he was when it came to music.
 He could sing, play, produce and perform.
 The key was to put a record in the space where everybody can sing along.”